orientechnologies/orientdb-docs/Distributed-Architecture.md

 ## Limitations
 OrientDB v 2.0.x has some limitations you should notice when you work in Distributed Mode:
 - `hotAlignment:true` could bring the database status as inconsistent.
 Please set it always to 'false`, the default
-- creation of a database on multiple nodes could cause synchronization problems when clusters are automatically created.
+- Creation of a database on multiple nodes could cause synchronization problems when clusters are automatically created.
 Please create the databases before to run in distributed mode
-- split network case: this is not well managed and in case you setup 4 nodes and the network is split between 2 nodes on the left, and 2 nodes on the right, each partition will think to be the only survived and on rejoin database could be inconsistent.
-Please always setup an odd number of nodes, so there will always be a majority in quorum
-- if an error happen during CREATE RECORD, the operation is fixed across the entire cluster, but some node could have a wrong RID upper bound (the created record, then deleted as fix operation).
+- If an error happen during CREATE RECORD, the operation is fixed across the entire cluster, but some node could have a wrong RID upper bound (the created record, then deleted as fix operation).
 In this case a new database deploy operation must be executed
 - Constraints with distributed databases could cause problems because some operations are executed at 2 steps: create + update.
 For example in some circumstance edges could be first created, then updated, but constraints like MANDATORY and NOTNULL against fields would fail at the first step making the creation of edges not possible on distributed mode.
 Limitation
 - Auto-Sharding is not supported in the common meaning of Distributed Hash Table (DHT).
 Selecting the right shard (cluster) is up to the application.
 This will be addressed by next releases